7 Great Ways To Grow Your Salon Business

 Your staff is your store.
 These people are the ones who are creating the experience for your clients, they are the ones that are selling your products, they are the ones on which your business rises or falls.
 It’s your responsibility to cultivate them and reward them for excellent performance.

+And don’t forget about the basics of investing in staff.
 While competitive pay and benefits are essential for securing excellent employees, flexible (and responsive) scheduling is important as well.
-While a stylist’s job may not be the most stressful or physically demanding, they deserve a healthy work-life balance just as much as the next person.
+A stylist’s job may not be the most stressful or physically demanding, but they still deserve a healthy work-life balance just as much as the next person.
 They have significant others, kids, family, and friends as well as hobbies and personal pursuits that all deserve their time as much (if not more) that your salon.
 You need to recognize that and reward them for their time, their loyalty, and all of their hard work.
 You can show your employees that you care about their personal lives and keep your store staffed with salon scheduling software.